 Early History of the Liptan family

-Another 421 words (30 lines of text) covering the years 1297, 1710 and 1850 are included under the topic Early Liptan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Liptan research.
+Another 211 words (15 lines of text) covering the years 1297, 1710 and 1850 are included under the topic Early Liptan History in all our PDF Extended History products and printed products wherever possible.

 Liptan Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Liptan are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Liptan include: Lupton, Lipton and others.

 Early Notables of the Liptan family (pre 1700)